Iceland - Day 23 : City tripin'

 The Geysir advertisement girl

-Today I still walked a lot and haven't really rested.
-I also have a bit of a sore back, maybe I need to get used to walking without a backpack again.
-At the campsite I ate a cow-dung-bread and some fruit.
+Throughout the day I still walked a lot and didn't really rested.
+I also had a bit of a sore back.
+Perhaps I just needed to get used to walking without a backpack again.
+At the campsite I ate cow-dung-bread and some fruit.